Rambert Dance Company: History

 A number of internationally renowned dancers and choreographers made their early appearances with the Ballet Rambert, including Frederick Ashton, Antony Tudor, Agnes de Mille, Andrée Howard, Pearl Argyle, Walter Gore and Peggy van Praagh.

 During the 1970s the Ballet Rambert also presented shows, first on stage and later via BBC television to engage the interest of a younger audience, using the anagrammatic name Bertram Batell's Side Show.

+The art consultant and administrator Adrian Ward-Jackson was the director of the Rambert Dance Company from 1985 until his death in 1991.

 Whilst developing a strong ballet culture in Britain and insisting on solid classical training, Rambert always intended that her company would dictate new trends in dance.
 The Ballet Rambert was recognised as one of the most innovative ballet companies of the 20th century, producing some of the world's most renowned choreographers.
 By the middle of the century, the Royal Ballet had superseded the company as the UK's leading classical ballet company, so Rambert made the decision to diversify the work of the company, introducing modern and neoclassical work into the repertoire.
 In the 1960s, the Ballet Rambert moved completely from classical ballet, concentrating instead on the development of contemporary dance.
 The company has since developed a worldwide reputation in this field, becoming known as the Rambert Dance Company in 1987.
 In 2013, Dance Company was dropped from its title, to become simply Rambert.

-Rambert tours Britain annually, accompanied by its own Rambert Orchestra (formerly the associate orchestra London Musici).
-It is commonly associated with such theatres as Sadler's Wells the Theatre Royal, Brighton and The Lowry in Salford, Greater Manchester.
-In November 2013, Rambert moved from Chiswick, London, to new, purpose-built headquarters on London's South Bank.
-The company was given a plot of land by Coin Street Community Builders, in exchange for delivering an annual dance outreach programme.
-For the first time in its history, Rambert's new home will allow the public greater access to its extensive archive material in a purpose-built resource centre.
-Her Majesty The Queen, accompanied by His Royal Highness The Duke of Edinburgh, officially opened Rambert's new home on the South Bank on Friday 21 March 2014.
+Rambert believe that to give brilliant and daring people the chance to inspire others is to give them the power to change the world for the better.
+As one of the world’s most diverse companies of dancers, Rambert transform everyday spaces by making dance that is awe-inspiring, adventurous, dynamic, and relevant, and taking it to their neighbourhood, the nation and the world.
+Rambert want to hear the most exciting and radical ideas wherever they may come from and connect with brilliant and daring audiences and participants from all backgrounds.
+Through performances; dance and wellness classes and courses for people of all ages and abilities, Rambert want to ensure they are inspiring, engaging and relevant to everyone.

+Rambert’s Chief Executive is Helen Shute and Benoit Swan Pouffer is Artistic Director.

+Rambert is a National Portfolio Organisation of Arts Council England.